ImDeveloperz/bloodDonation/README.md

 The landing page consists of five key sections:

 - Home – Introduction and overview.
-- Services – Highlights Lifelink’s capabilities.
+- Services – Highlights LifelinkAi’s capabilities.
 - Testimonials – Real user stories and feedback.
 - How it Works – Quick walkthrough of the system.
 - Contact – Get in touch with the team.